Creating a Trust for Your Pet

 The last thing you want is for something to go wrong with your pet trust.
 If you follow the following pointer from a Roseville, CA estate planning lawyer, there will likely be fewer issues with the trust.

 - Leave a Reasonable Amount of Money: When deciding on how much money to leave in your pet trust, be practical.
 Consider how much money it will realistically take to care for your pet and don’t leave anymore than that.
 If you put too much money in a pet trust, family members may get angry.

 - Talk to the Person You Want to Take Care of Your Pet: Before you name someone as the caretaker of your pet, be sure to ask that person if he or she is up for the job.
 If the person doesn’t want to take the responsibility, you will have to ask someone else.

 - Provide Thorough Instructions: It isn’t a good idea to assume that the caretaker will know exactly how to care for your pet.
 For example, he or she might not know that your dog needs to eat grain-free kibble.
 Providing detailed instructions will help avoid any issues.

-If you additional questions about setting up a pet trust, contact an estate planning lawyer Roseville, CA residents rely on at Yee Law Group, PC today.
+If you additional questions about setting up a pet trust, contact an estate planning lawyer Roseville, CA residents rely on at Yee Law Group Inc. today.